graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training_example.rst

 ``host_call`` parameter in ``IPUEstimatorSpec``.

 In practice this means that the gradients will be streamed from the IPU to the host as soon as they are computed.
-The worker hosts will then start reducing the gradients amongst themselves, allowing overlap between the backward pass on the IPUs with the reductions on the hosts.
+The workers will then start reducing the gradients amongst themselves, allowing overlap between the backward pass on the IPUs with the reductions on the hosts.
 After a gradient is reduced across the workers, the corresponding